-Neither the Employer nor the Union shall discriminate against or in favor of an employee on the basis of one's actual or perceived race, color, religion, sex, sexual orientation, marital status, age, national origin, disability, familial status, military or veteran status, ancestry, ethnicity, citizenship, genetic information, predisposing genetic characteristics, or status as a victim of domestic violence, stalking and sex offenses, or any other status protected by federal, state or local laws.
-The parties agree that except with respect to union activities alleged violations of this provision shall not be subject to the arbitration provisions of this Agreement.
+Neither the Employer nor the Union shall discriminate against or in favor of an employee on the basis of one's actual or perceived race, color, religion, sex, gender identity (including gender expression), sexual orientation, marital status, age, national origin, disability, familial status, military or veteran status, ancestry, ethnicity, citizenship, genetic information, predisposing genetic characteristics, or status as a victim of domestic violence, stalking and sex offenses, or any other status protected by federal, state or local laws.
+The parties agree that except with respect to union activities alleged violations of this provision shall not be subject to the arbitration provisions of this Agreement. e Employer nor the Union shall discriminate against or in favor of an employee on the basis of one's actual or perceived race, color, religion, sex, gender identity (including gender expression), sexual orientation, marital status, age, national origin, disability, familial status, military or veteran status, ancestry, ethnicity, citizenship, genetic information, predisposing genetic characteristics, or status as a victim of domestic violence, stalking and sex offenses, or any other status protected by federal, state or The parties agree that except with respect to union activities alleged local laws. violations of this provision shall not be subject to the arbitration provisions of this Agreement.